 The TAM Final Rule defined two categories of providers, Tier 1 and Tier 2; each having different reporting requirements.
-A Tier 1 agency is defined as an agency operating over 100 vehicles in peak revenue service or operating rail service.
-A Tier 2 is an agency operating 100 vehicles or less during revenue service and no rail operations.
+The Tier 1 agency is defined as an agency operating over 100 vehicles in peak revenue service or operating rail service.
+The Tier 2 agency is defined as an agency operating 100 vehicles or less during revenue service and no rail operations.
 Based on the criteria DTC is a Tier 1 agency that has the following reporting requirements:

 - 1. Capital Asset Inventory

 - 2. Condition Assessment of Assets

 - 3. Description of Decision Support Tools

 - 4. List of Prioritized Investments

 - 5. Transit Asset Management and State of Good Repair Policy

 - 6. TAM Plan Implementation Strategy

-- 7. List if Key Annual Activities supporting the TAM Plan
+- 7. List of Key Annual Activities supporting the TAM Plan

 - 8. Identification of Resources Needed to support TAM Plan

 - 9. Evaluation Plan